 Shoplifting is one of the biggest threats to retail spaces and can often be mitigated with quality security services in Birmingham.
 While security staff are there to assist and prevent, there are also several security measures you can put in place to remove the threat of shoplifting or damage to property & stock.

-Our Top?
-Ways To Prevent Retail Theft
+The Best Ways To Prevent Retail Theft

 Inventory shrinkage due to shoplifting can cause havoc on your stores, their profits and the health and wellbeing of staff.
 In 2019, it was estimated that a massive £4,281 million was lost to stock shrinkage, including shoplifting, robbery, and criminal damage.
 Shoplifting alone resulted in 35% in total shrinkage, which is a considerable amount of money lost.